ga-dc/outcomes/roadmap/week13/readme.md

 ## Learning Objectives:

-* Get feedback on your portfolio from peers and GA staff
+* Get feedback on your portfolio from peers and GA staff.
+Remember your final MUST be complete by Outcomes Bootcamp

 * Practice introducing yourself in the same format as the Student Spotlight